Arize-ai/arize-tracing-assistant/README.md

 ## Usage

-Once the MCP server is running, ask your IDE/LLM questions about tracing or general Arize support like...
+Once the MCP server is running, ask your IDE or LLM questions about tracing or general Arize support like...

 - Instrument this app using Arize
 - Can you use manual instrumentation so that I have more control over my traces?